-Every time I am asked for a success story, one man comes to mind: Alex Moscow.
 Alex started with me during the early days of my business.
-He was a marketing consultant.
+When he started with me, he was a marketing consultant.
 He was 21 years old and didn’t know anything about life or business.
 I told him to come work with me, and he did.

 Alex trained with me and helped me grow my business.
 He was with me when I cracked seven figures in my business.
-Alex learned a lot about sales, training with me and being part of a company.
-He saw the persistence that I had as an entrepreneur, and he was in that space, absorbing growth and persistence.
+By observing me and becoming a part of my company, Alex learned a lot about sales.
+He saw the persistence I had as an entrepreneur, and he was in that space, absorbing growth and persistence.

-One day he decided to leave, and we both agreed it was time.
-He went out and started his own business, and he became a coach and a speaker.
-Does it sound he’s already a success story?
-Not yet.
-Read on.
+One day he decided to leave.
+We both agreed it was time, and he went out and started his own business.
+He became a coach and a speaker.

 The Man Who Persisted